 As communities look for viable ways to build environmental, social, and economic sustainability, alternative, lower-impact transportation systems are part of the solution.

-The majority of international companies using most cotton globally are failing to deliver on cotton sustainability according to new independent research published today by Pesticide Action Network (PAN) UK, Solidaridad and WWF.
+The majority of international companies using most cotton globally are failing to deliver on cotton sustainability according to new independent research by Pesticide Action Network (PAN) UK, Solidaridad and WWF.

-WWF and IKEA is starting a new project in Thailand to identify opportunities for smallholders to manage responsible rubber plantations and harvest wood from rubber trees.
-Once successful approaches are are established, the partnership will support stronger legislation and improved certification criteria that help smallholders.
+WWF and IKEA are starting a new project in Thailand to identify opportunities for smallholders to manage responsible rubber plantations and harvest wood from rubber trees.
+Once successful approaches are established, the partnership will support stronger legislation and improved certification criteria that help smallholders.

-In a new project, WWF and IKEA will analyse and compare environmental impacts from different ways of producing cotton.
-The project will examine impacts on soil, water and cotton farm surroundings, as well as considering the socio-economic impact in the Madhya Pradesh, Maharashtra, Gujarat and Punjab areas in India.
+In a new project, WWF and IKEA will analyse and compare the environmental impact producing cotton in different ways.
+The project will examine impacts on soil, water and cotton farm surroundings, as well as considering socio-economic impacts in the Madhya Pradesh, Maharashtra, Gujarat and Punjab areas in India.

-WWF and IKEA is running a pilot project in India with the aim of delivering more environmental benefits from joint cotton projects.
-A total of 6,000 project farmers will be trained by a specialist team in "Better Management Practices" in line with the Better Cotton Initiative's criteria.
-This will include training for drip irrigation system installation in cotton fields for more efficient water use, and the project will be implemented in nine of the largest cotton-growing districts in the state of Gujarat.
+WWF and IKEA are running a pilot project in India with the aim of delivering more environmental benefits from joint cotton projects.
+A total of 6,000 project farmers will be trained by a specialist team in "Better Management Practices" in line with the Better Cotton Initiative standard system.
+This will include training for drip irrigation system installation in cotton fields for more efficient water use.
+The project will be implemented in nine of the largest cotton-growing districts in the state of Gujarat.

-WWF and IKEA are using the tool "Cool farm tool", developed by among others, the University of Aberdeen, to measure carbon and water footprints from selected cotton projects in India.
-The aim is to compare conventionally grown cotton with "Better Cotton" and to highlight the potential to reduce the footprint of cotton production systems.
+WWF and IKEA are using the "Cool farm tool" developed in collaboration with the University of Aberdeen to measure carbon and water footprints from selected cotton projects in India.
+The aim is to compare conventionally grown cotton with "Better Cotton" and to highlight the potential for reducing the footprint of cotton production systems.
 The study will be conducted in Punjab, Maharashtra and Gujarat.